taka-oyama/datetime.js/README.md

                                                     // (use DateTime.UTC to interpret as UTC time)

 new DateTime('2012-01-01').toUTCString();           // 2012-01-01T00:00:00Z
-                                                    // (string in ISO8601 format is interpreted as UTC time)
+                                                    // (ISO8601 format is interpreted as UTC time)

 new DateTime('2012-12-31T23:59:59Z').toUTCString(); // 2012-12-31T23:59:59Z